tmickleydoyle/fine-tune-with-unsloth/README.md

 - Ensure CUDA is enabled for better performance.
 - Update `ORG_NAME` and `MODEL` to use your Hugging Face repository.

 That's it!
-You can now fine-tune and use `Qwen2.5-Coder-7B` for your tasks.
+You can now fine-tune.